genesiscommunitysuccess/docs/docs/tutorials/building-an-application/basic-auditing.md

 ### Unit Testing

-Now we will add a unit test to the TradingEventHandlerTest.kt in order to verify the behaviour of the auditing implementation.
+Now add a unit test to the **TradingEventHandlerTest.kts** in order to verify the behaviour of the auditing implementation.

 The following test will create a trade, then modify it, then allocate it, and finally cancel it.
-The test will then check both that there are only 4 TestAudit entities, and there is one corresponding with each of the state transitions.
+The test will then check:

+* there are only 4 TestAudit entities
+* there is one entity corresponding with each of the state transitions

 ```kotlin
     @Test